SpellholdStudios/Saradas_Magic_for_BG2/README.md

 - Added `REQUIRE_PREDICATE` condition to avoid installing the mod in inaccurate games.
 - Externalized tp2 code into *main_component.tpa* library for more comfortable readability and maintenance.
 - Commented code as much as possible.
+- Added a brand new optional sub-component to set an alternate appearance for Saradas (as a mage, not a monk).
 - Added native EET compatibility (thanks Austin!):
     - Added WeiDU's built-in `HANDLE_CHARSETS` function to convert string entries for EE games.
     - Added chapters continuity for EET games.